-EpiPen and Symjepi are both for intramuscular or subcutaneous injections use to treat allergic emergencies (anaphylaxis), for example to bees stings or peanuts.
-Unlike EpiPen, Symjepi does not come as an "autoinjector".
-The manufacturer reports that Symjepi will have a lower cost, smaller size and more user-friendly design than other products.
+EpiPen and Symjepi are both intramuscular or subcutaneous injections use to treat allergic emergencies (anaphylaxis), for example to bees stings or peanuts.
+Unlike EpiPen, Symjepi does not come as an "autoinjector" but comes only as a prefilled syringe.
+Symjepi has a smaller size and may be more user-friendly than other products.

-Like EpiPen, Symjepi (epinephrine) is a single-dose, prefilled syringe of epinephrine 0.3 mg or 0.15 mg epinephrine used for emergency treatment of Type 1 allergic reactions such as insect stings, food allergies (like nuts or shellfish), or medications, among others.
+Like EpiPen, Symjepi (epinephrine) is a single-dose, prefilled syringe of 0.3 mg or 0.15 mg epinephrine used for emergency treatment of Type 1 allergic reactions such as insect stings, food allergies (like nuts or shellfish), or medications, among other severe allergic reactions.

-Symjepi and EpiPen injectors are both designed for injection through clothing, but the manufacturer states that users of Symjepi should be in a seated position prior to injection in the thigh, while the EpiPen can be used while standing.
+Symjepi and EpiPen injectors are both designed for injection through clothing, but the users of Symjepi should be in a seated position prior to injection in the outer thigh, while the EpiPen can be used while standing.
 Seek medical attention immediately after using Symjepi or EpiPen.

 - Norepinephrine vs epinephrine: what's the difference?